ku69vOZ8/PubMed-Central-Citation-Context/README.md

 4. use command "pipenv install"
 5. change the variable "rootDir" in manage.py to the directory of the PMC papers on your disk
 6. run the program by the command "python3 manage.py"

+## Dataset usage notes
+The data can be accessed freely with the DOI: www.dx.doi.org/10.11922/sciencedb.00393.
+The users should apply the command mongorestore to load data from the downloaded binary database directory to MongoDB database (see https://docs.mongodb.com/database-tools/mongorestore/).
+The database directory contains the following files:
+-	citation_context.bson
+-	citation_context.metadata.json
+-	citation_context_text.bson
+-	citation_context_text.metadata.json
+-	cite.bson
+-	cite.metadata.json
+-	literature.bson
+-	literature.metadata.json

+After the data is loaded in MongoDB by the command mongorestore, the users can then use tools provided by MongoDB to analyze the data.